cran/MHCtools/README.md

 **Welcome to the R package MHCtools**

-This package contains a set of nine tools for analysis of major histocompatibility complex (MHC) data in non-model species.
+This package contains a set of ten tools for analysis of major histocompatibility complex (MHC) data in non-model species.
 The functions are tailored for amplicon data sets that have been filtered using the 'dada2' method (for more information visit <https://benjjneb.github.io/dada2>).
 Each of the functions are described below.
 For usage examples, please inspect the help pages for each function.
 ***
 **Exporting FASTA files**